abbastec/agro/README.md

 ```

 ### Sub Task (Primary)
-- [ ] Mobile Number should exist in database with status 1 (active)
+- [ ] Mobile Number should exist in database with status 1 (active) and already validated with OTP
 - [ ] Check for Password Validity
 - [ ] Return JWT Token with payload { mobno: 9791070990, role: user or admin or  }